josephgeis/josephgeis/README.md

 ### Hi there!
 I'm Joseph Geis.

 I am a junior in high school and aspiring developer.
 I have experience with Python and Javascript, and am learning how to better use React.
-I am the head of backend development & head SysAdmin of Xenoshare.

 #### Fun Facts